Location - Paluma Range National Park, North Queensland, Australia

 - Drop cars at Jourama Falls car park and drive up the range.

-- 11.5km of old, unmaintained Forestry Road (I recomend walking at a fast pace to start off with)
+- 11.5 km of old, unmaintained Forestry Road (I recommend walking at a fast pace to start off with)

-- 500m rock scramble and climb out to national park track
+- walk out via track to national park lookout

 I suggest you meet at the Deeragun petrol station at 5:30am and arrange car shuttles there (depending on how many people opt-in).